 And your wood is ready for outdoor use.

 6. Wood preserver

 It works similarly to dyes, stains and oils by weatherproofing and providing protection against UV (ultraviolet rays), rot and decay.
-These wood preservers are also resistant to mould, mildew, algae growth and woodworms attack.
+These wood preservers are also resistant to mildew, algae growth and woodworms attack.

 How to apply sealers, oils, and dyes to wood

 The process of applying the various methods is similar and highlighted below.

 - Clean the surface of the wood by sandpapering

 - Stir your desired wood treatment thoroughly